ITU-BDSA23-GROUP10/Chirp/docs/report.md

 # Ethics

 ## License
 The group has chosen the MIT open source software license.
-You can read a small summary from Github's license page below as well as see a very simple overview of the ... that this license provides
+You can read a small summary from Github's license page below as well as see a very simple overview of the perls and constraints that this license provides.

 [![Permissions and limitations](images_web/MIT_perks.png)](https://choosealicense.com/licenses/mit/)